Motorcycle touring on a budget will always be a challenge.

 And whilst you should definitely make the most of the enjoyment by ordering a dessert (or anything else you fancy!), try to get in some healthy options where possible.

-There’s nothing wrong with a greasy burger – and sometimes that’s what moral calls for.
+There’s nothing wrong with a greasy burger – and sometimes that’s what morale calls for.

-But choosing foods which are healthy, filling and nutritious is a great way of loading your system with goodness.
+But choosing foods that are healthy, filling, and nutritious is a great way of loading your system with goodness.

 Bring Your Own

-As you’d expect, bringing your own dried (camping/adventure) foods and cooking on a stove will extend your motorcycle touring budget in comparison to eating in restaurants.
+As you’d expect, bringing your own dried (camping/adventure) foods and cooking on a stove will extend your motorcycle touring budget compared to eating in restaurants.

 But this exercise in frugality can actually turn out to be quite expensive if you’re not careful!

-Many of the high-calorie, pre-packed adventure meals out there are (whilst nutritious) incredibly expensive.
+Many high-calorie, pre-packed adventure meals are (whilst nutritious) incredibly expensive.
 And not only this, there’s often an element of trial and error before you find the ones you like.